Jordy Clasie: Southampton

-On 15 July 2015, Clasie signed for Southampton on a five-year deal for a fee in the region of £8 million.
+On 15 July 2015, Clasie signed for English club Southampton on a five-year deal for a fee in the region of £8 million.
 This meant he would once again link up with Ronald Koeman who brought him into the Feyenoord first-team.

 In the summer of 2016, Frenchman Claude Puel took over at the helm of Southampton.
 Clasie then scored his first goal for the club on 30 November 2016, in a 2–0 win over Arsenal in the EFL Cup.

 Clasie's creativity was instrumental in Southampton getting to the League Cup final of 2017 where the Saints eventually emerged as runners up.

 He scored his only Premier League goal on 8 April 2017 in a 1–0 victory at West Bromwich Albion.

 Club Brugge

 On 30 August 2017, Clasie joined Club Brugge on loan for the duration of the 2017–18 season.

 Feyenoord

 On 25 July 2018, the midfielder rejoined Feyenoord on loan for the duration of the 2018–19 season.